 “Writing is for me, creative or otherwise, is first and foremost a place of reflection and inquiry … I think once you delineate an idea, the feelings will follow if you give them the space to exist on the page.
 I try to make sure that space is always there.”

 After Amherst, Shanti is hoping to work either in publishing or with statistics.
 During the summer before his junior year, Shanti worked with Lawson on her anthology on Black women writers, primarily helping with copyediting and research.
-This position helped Shanti realize he really enjoys editing and gave him a sense of the process of producing and researching a book.
+This position helped Shanti realize the enjoyment that editing gave him and helped him gain a sense of the process of producing and researching a book.
 In the fall of his junior year, he worked as a math TA for calculus, and the data science and probability courses he was taking helped him find that he was especially interested in statistics.
 During the summer before senior year, Shanti interned for Restless Books where he worked on an independent publishing project, made a budgeting plan to publish poetry over the course of a couple years, and taught a creative writing workshop.
-Shanti’s work as a TA and leading the creative writing workshop helped him realize he really enjoys teaching.
+Shanti’s work as a TA and in leading the creative writing workshop helped him realize he also really enjoys teaching.

 These job experiences as a whole have shown Shanti that he can enjoy a variety of different work and doesn’t need to pigeonhole himself.
 His plans are open-ended, but he’d like to get his thesis published and at some point go to graduate school, possibly pursuing an MFA or Ph.D.
 Both his professors and friends expressed to me that they can’t wait to see where he goes in this world, and I certainly agree.
 Wherever Shanti ends up, it’s unquestionable that his future will be bright.